ibrahimhaouari/fire_pagination/README.md

 - **listenForUpdates**: Listen for real-time updates to existing documents.
 - **onEmpty**: A widget to display when no documents are found.
 - **onError**: A callback that returns a widget to display when an error occurs.

+## Credits 🙏

+This package is based on the [`firebase_pagination`](https://github.com/OutdatedGuy/firebase_pagination) package by [OutdatedGuy](https://github.com/OutdatedGuy).
+We've extended it with additional features like error handling, initial limits, and real-time updates to better suit our project's needs.